Family Vietnam In Depth

 Why not extend your trip to Indochina with three nights on the tropical white sand beaches of Phu Quoc Island?
 Nestled in the warm waters of the Gulf of Thailand this Vietnamese island is 90% national park, a thick-rainforest interior framed by idyllic white sand beaches.
 Easily accessible by a short flight from Hanoi, Siem Reap or Ho Chi Minh City, this is a great way to unwind after an action-packed trip in Indochina.
 (B)

-For those arriving on time our Leader plans to meet you in the hotel reception at 6pm for the welcome meeting and for those that wish, there is the chance to go out for dinner.
-There are no other activities planned today, so you are free to arrive in Hanoi at any time.
-If you would like an airport transfer today, you'll need to arrive into Hanoi's Noi Bai International Airport (airport code HAN), which is 30KM, around one hour's drive from the airport.
-Should you miss the welcome meeting, your Leader will inform you of any essential information as soon as you catch up.
+For those arriving on time, our tour leader plans to meet you in the hotel reception at 6pm for the welcome meeting and for those that wish, there is the chance to go out for dinner.
+There are no other activities planned today, so you're free to arrive in Hanoi at any time.
+If you'd like an airport transfer, you'll need to arrive into Noi Bai International Airport (HAN), which is a one-hour drive to the hotel.

-If your flight arrives earlier in the day, perhaps you might choose to head to the Old Quarter, a maze of narrow lanes named after the various crafts and specialities of the city's artisans.
-The pavements are filled with food sellers tempting you with steaming noodles, snacks and stir-fried delights.
-Stay: Flower Garden Hotel (Premium)
+If your flight arrives earlier in the day, you might like to head to the Old Quarter and explore the maze of narrow lanes that are named after the various crafts of Hanoi's artisans.
+The pavements around here are filled with food sellers tempting you with steaming noodles, snacks and stir-fried delights, too.
+Stay: Nesta Hotel, Hanoi (Comfortable)

-This morning join our trip leader to see more of Hanoi, visiting the One-Pillar Pagoda, the tranquil Temple of Literatures and the Mausoleum of Ho Chi Minh lying in state.
 The afternoon is then free to perhaps take an optional cookery class, or explore Hanoi's elegant French Quarter by cyclo.
 In the evening there is the chance to witness a remarkable performance of traditional water puppetry (optional activity).
 Set on a flooded stage, the stories tell tales of legendary heroes and everyday life, with dragons and unicorns often sharing the stage with fireworks and naval battles, alternatively head out to sample the delights of Vietnamese cuisine at a local restaurant including regional specialities such as Goi cuon (spring rolls) or Pho, Vietnam's national dish, a light beef or chicken broth flavoured with ginger and coriander, to which are added broad, flat rice noodles, spring onions and slivers of chicken, pork or beef.
-Stay: Flower Garden Hotel (Premium) (B)
+Stay: Nesta Hotel, Hanoi (Comfortable) (B)

 Hemmed in by hills and set in a tranquil valley, Mai Chau is a world away from the hectic pace of life of Hanoi.
 The four hour journey provides a glimpse of rural life in the north of the country passing through villages surrounded by paddy fields.
 On arrival, check-in to our hotel with fine views of local villages distantly related to the tribes in Thailand, Laos and China, lunch is included at the hotel.